zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

 5. Click [**Submit**]

-6. Once you submit the job, you will be forwarded to a confirmation page that the job was submitted successfully<br>
-Right-click on **Masking Job Executing** link and open it in a new tab
+6. Once you submit the job, you will be forwarded to a confirmation page that the job was submitted successfully Right-click on **Masking Job Executing** link and open it in a new tab

     ![](./images/dms-091.png)

-7. Once the job is successfully completed, go back to the Data Masking Definitions screen and click [**Go**] to refresh the status of the job<br>
+7. Once the job is successfully completed, go back to the Data Masking Definitions screen and click [**Go**] to refresh the status of the job
 It will become **Masking Job Succeeded**

     ![](./images/dms-092.png)